FSQL User Guide for Security Analysts

 Use parentheses with AND and OR operators to create complex filters:

-QUERY process_activity.*
+QUERY process_activity.:depth(8).**

 WITH (process_activity.process.name IN 'powershell.exe', 'cmd.exe')

-AND (process_activity.process.cmd_line CONTAINS 'hidden'
+AND (process_activity.process.cmd_line CONTAINS 'hidden' OR process_activity.process.cmd_line CONTAINS 'encode')

 List Filters with ANY and ALL

-For array fields, use ANY or ALL quantifiers:
+For array fields, use ANY or ALL quantifiers.

-QUERY application.*
+QUERY api_activity.:depth(8).**

-WITH ANY application.cloud.provider CONTAINS 'aws'
+WITH ANY web_resources_activity.web_resources.name CONTAINS 'aws'

-QUERY application.*
+QUERY api_activity.:depth(8).**

 Observable and Type Searches